Karol Bagh metro station

-Karol Bagh Metro station, known as Drishti IAS Karol Bagh metro station, is a metro station located on the Blue Line of the Delhi Metro.
+Karol Bagh Metro station, also known as Qarol Bagh metro station, is a metro station located on the Blue Line of the Delhi Metro.
 Karol Bagh is a residential and commercial area located at Delhi.
 This metro station of Delhi Metro was inaugurated in year 2005.
 Its adjacent metro stations on the Blue Line are Jhandewalan and Rajendra Place.

 The name comes under the new co-branding initiative by Delhi Metro Rail Corporation, under which brands can add their name, in this case the IAS Institute, to the metro stations in Delhi along with some advertising space provided to them at the metro stations.